-Branding is something that lawyers often ignore when they build their first website and start to create an online presence for themselves.
+Branding is something that lawyers including family lawyers often ignore when they build their first website and start to create an online presence for themselves.
 However, as we will see below, branding is absolutely essential for law firm marketing.

 As a law firm, you want to make your name memorable so that people call on you when they need a lawyer, right?
 The best way to do this is through high-quality branding.
 Building a strong, clear brand is an essential part of your online law firm marketing efforts, and it can be the difference between success and failure.